edHelper.com

 By Jane Runyon

 2 Sir William Howe resigned as commander of the British troops in the colonies.
 He was tired of the criticism he was receiving for his leadership.
 General Henry Clinton replaced him.
-Clinton believed he would be able to inflict a final defeat on the colonists by moving his troops to the South.
-He thought he would find more colonists loyal to the British cause in the South.
+Clinton believed he would be able to inflict a final defeat on the colonists by moving his troops south.
+He thought he would find more colonists loyal to the British cause in the southern colonies.
 If he were to take control of the southern colonies, he would be able to crush the entire rebellion.
 He appointed Lord Charles Cornwallis to lead his troops in the southern colonies.
 He remained in New York with a small force and put the rest of the British soldiers aboard ships sailing to Georgia.

 3 Lord Cornwallis and his troops first took over Savannah, Georgia.
 He declared all of Georgia to be in British hands.
 They then headed to Camden, South Carolina.
 It was a fierce battle, but the British were victorious.
 Believing that the war was finally going in their favor, the British headed for Virginia.
 They made camp in Yorktown.
 Yorktown was on the York River near the very important Chesapeake Bay.
-They sent word to General Clinton who promised to send more troops by ship to meet them there.
+They sent word to General Clinton, who promised to send more troops by ship to meet them there.

 Paragraphs 4 to 7: